Ignia/Website-Structure/Source/Styles/README.md

 # Styles Directory

 Any pre-process stylesheets will go in this directory.
-For Bootstrap based projects, this means the Boostrap LESS distribution; for most other projects, it will be Sass files.
+For Bootstrap-based projects, this means the Boostrap LESS distribution; for most other projects, it will be Sass files.

 ## Files
 Typically, the base directory structure will include: